List Interface

 If in the above example the list was created with CX_STORE_POINTERS instead of sizeof(regex_t), the add_pattern() function would need to be changed as follows:

-Also, just registering regfree() as destructor is not sufficient anymore, because the regex_t structure also needs to be freed.
+Also, just registering regfree() as a destructor is not enough anymore because the regex_t structure also needs to be freed.
 Therefore, we would need to wrap the calls to regfree() and free() into an own destructor, which we then register with the list.
 However, it should be clear by now that using CX_STORE_POINTERS is a bad choice for this use case to begin with.

 As a rule of thumb: if you allocate memory for an element that you immediately put into the list, consider storing the element directly.
 And if you are getting pointers to already allocated memory from somewhere else, and you just want to organize those elements in a list, then consider using CX_STORE_POINTERS.